Sidama language: Noun phrases

-In Sidaama, not all noun phrases have nouns.
+In Sidama, not all noun phrases have nouns.
 This can occur when it is so obvious what kind of thing the referent of the noun phrase is, that it is unnecessary for the speaker to mention it.
-Sidaama has two types of noun phrases without nouns.
+Sidama has two types of noun phrases without nouns.
 One type is made up only of an adjective or a numeral, where the adjective or the numeral agrees in case, number, and gender with the referent of a noun phrase.
 This is shown in the examples below:

 The other type of noun phrase without a noun is formed with a noun-phrase clitic, or NPC.
 This NPC starts with t (FEM) or h (MASC).
 This is thought to originate from the Afro-Asiatic demonstrative containing t (FEM) or k (MASC).
-The Sidaama NPC appears in various forms.
+The Sidama NPC appears in various forms.
 Which form is used then depends on the gender of the referent of the noun phrase, and the syntactic role or case of the noun phrase.
 When a noun phrase without a noun is formed with an NPC, both the speaker and the listener know its referent.
 In this case, the NPC attaches to the end of a genitive noun phrase or relative clause to form a noun phrase without a noun.
 This is shown in the examples below: